yegor256/blog/_posts/2015/jun/2015-06-02-how-to-estimate-software-cost.md

 Because you don't trust me.

+{% quote Any software, no matter how big or good it is, always needs more and more improvements and bug fixes %}

 And obviously you have good reasons for that, simply because we both know that a software product is something that can stay in development forever and never be finished.
 Look at YouTube, for example.
 How much do you think